compie-technologies/mongo-orm/README.md

 mySchema.createIndex({'name': 1}, {unique: true, background: true});
 ```

-The [`createIndex()`](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) method takes a second optional argument called 'options' that contains a set of options that controls the creation of the index.
+The `createIndex()` method takes a second optional argument called 'options' that contains a set of options that controls the creation of the index.
 See [Options](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/index.html#ensureindex-options) for details.

+For more detailed information regarding index creation, see the [mongodb documentation]((https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/)).

 #### Middleware

 Middleware (also called pre and post hooks) are functions which are passed control during execution of asynchronous functions.
-The following function creates a middleware pre saving new document:
+Middleware are useful for atomizing model logic.
+The following function creates a pre saving new document middleware:
 ```js
 mySchema.pre(Schema.OPERATOR.SAVE, async (document, next) => {
     console.log("in pre save", document);